 - regulate blood pressure with medication through an IV

 Even after SAH treatment, you may be at risk for related complications.
-According to the National Institutes of Health, repeated hemorrhages are the most common complications of SAH (NIH).
+The most common complication is called repeated bleeding.
+This happens when a rupture that has healed itself ruptures again.
 Repeated bleeding can increase your risk of death.
 Comas due to SAH can also eventually lead to death.

-In some cases, patients may experience seizures or strokes following treatment.
+In some cases, people may experience seizures or strokes following treatment.

 The only way to prevent this condition is to identify potential problems within the brain.
 Early detection and, in some cases, treatment of a brain aneurysm can prevent a subsequent hemorrhage in the subarachnoid space.

-SAH is a serious condition that can be fatal.
-The recovery period is long, and you may be at a higher risk of complications if you are older or have poor overall health.
+SAH is a serious condition that can frequently be fatal.
+The recovery period is long, and you may be at a higher risk of complications if you’re older or have poor overall health.